-Local construction group GEK Terna and Hard Rock – which lost out to Mohegan during the initial tender more than two years ago – will collaborate on the building and operation of the resort, with work expected to begin within the first months of 2023 and last about three years.
+Local construction group GEK Terna and Hard Rock – which lost out to Mohegan during the initial tender more than two years ago – will collaborate on the building and operation of the resort, with work expected to begin within the first months of 2023 and to last about three years.

 Hard Rock will now develop the project, with a 200-metre-high tower as its centrepiece, that was initially rejected in early 2020.